 Roll your dough into a ball and hold it in the air for a few seconds.
 If the dough remains a ball, it means that the gluten has been worked enough and is durable.
-If you're dough flops between your fingers, it needs to be kneaded more.
+If your dough flops between your fingers, it needs to be kneaded more.

 If You're Tired, Your Dough is Probably Done

 While this may sound simple, it's true.
 If you've been hand kneading so long that your arms are tired, your dough is likely kneaded sufficiently.
 Run your dough through a few of the tests above.
 If it passes, then end the kneading process and move on to the next step.